Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 After they find out what growers are most concerned about, they create multiple versions of proprietary base nutrients and supplements formulations and extensively test each formula on a variety of cannabis strains in different types of cannabis growing systems and substrates.

-Their test-crop outcomes are graded via strict, lab-verified performance metrics including general plant health, harvest weight, cannabinoid potency, terpenoids percentages and profiles, and adjusted their formulas and ingredients until they were sure their products push marijuana plants to their maximum genetic potential, are easy to use, and 100% reliable.
+Their test-crop outcomes are graded via strict in-house performance metrics including general plant health, harvest weight, cannabinoid potency, terpenoids percentages and profiles, and adjusted their formulas and ingredients until they were sure their products push marijuana plants to their maximum genetic potential, are easy to use, and 100% reliable.

 And they’re constantly conducting new research and upgrading their formulations when necessary, ensuring their products are always ultra-modern and effective.